 This bill mandates that individuals aged twelve years and older must pass a written test and obtain an education certificate before operating an all-terrain vehicle (ATV) or off-road utility vehicle (UTV) on streets, highways, public land, public ice, designated riding trails, or land purchased with ATV registration funds in Iowa.
 The bill removes previous exemptions for UTV operators from education instruction and certification requirements, thereby requiring all operators in this age group to possess a valid education certificate while operating these vehicles.
-An exception is made for those operating under the direct supervision of a certified ATV education instructor as part of a prescribed training course.
+An exception is made for those participating in a prescribed education training course under the direct supervision of a certified instructor.

 Additionally, the bill amends the process for obtaining an education certificate by eliminating the option to demonstrate adequate riding skills as a qualification.
-Instead, all applicants must successfully complete a written test.
+Instead, all applicants must successfully complete a written test after finishing an education course.
 The fee for the education certificate remains at $5, and the funds collected will continue to support educational programs.
-Failure to possess a valid education certificate while operating an ATV or UTV will result in a simple misdemeanor, punishable by a $70 fine.
+Operating an ATV or UTV without a valid education certificate will result in a simple misdemeanor, carrying a scheduled fine of $70.

 Statutes affected: Introduced: 321I.1, 321.234A